-4.1 Assumptions
+A. Assumptions

-For our simulation environment, we consider two dimensionally-arranged cells, in which the roads are arranged in a mesh shape, and a BS is located at each intersection of two crossing roads as shown in Figure 3.
+We consider two dimensionally-arranged cells, in which the roads are arranged in a mesh shape, and a BS is located at each intersection of two crossing roads as shown in Figure 2.
 This cellular structure can typically be seen in a metropolitan downtown area.
 We make the following assumptions for our simulations:

 - A1.
-The whole cellular system is composed of 25 two dimensionally-arranged cells (i.e., a 5×5 mesh), for which the diameter of each cell is 300 m. - A2.
-Connections are generated according to a Poisson process with rate λ (connections/sec/cell) in each cell.
-A new connection can appear anywhere on the roads with an equal probability. - A3.
-A connection is either for voice (requiring 1 BU of bandwidth) or for video (requiring 4 BUs) with probabilities R{vo} and $1 R{vo}$, respectively, where the voice ratio $R{vo} \leq 1$. - A4.
+The cellular system is composed of 25 cells (i.e., a $5 \times 5$ mesh), and each cell's diameter is 300 m. - A2.
+New connections are generated according to a Poisson process with rate $\lambda$ (connections/sec/cell) in each cell, and can appear anywhere on the roads. - A3.
+A connection is either for voice (requiring 1 unit of bandwidth, i.e., 1 BU) or for video (requiring 4 BUs) with probabilities $R{vo}$ and $1 R{vo}$ , respectively, where BU is a unit of bandwidth, and the voice ratio $R{vo} \leq 1$ . - A4.
 Each connection's lifetime is exponentially distributed with mean 120 (sec). - A5.
 The link capacity C is 50 BUs.